mhucka/pangolin-notebook/README.md

 * use GitHub Pages to host the formatted results
 * use GitHub to store the source files and allow collaboration with other people

 There exist are other, similar systems, but in every case that I tried, I encountered a limitation or source of frustration.
 Ultimately, I was led to create Pangolin Notebook.
-I realize Pangolin Notebook is a variation on a common theme.
+I do realize Pangolin Notebook is yet another variation on a common theme.
 Nevertheless, if you are looking for the same feature set, please feel free to use it as a starting point for your own work&mdash;perhaps this particular formulation will be useful to you too.

 The "Pangolin" in the name is a loose acronym for _**PAN**doc-based **G**ithub d**O**cuments in htm**L** us**I**ng markdow**N**_.
 (By the way, [pangolins are the most trafficked mammals](https://www.economist.com/news/science-and-technology/21736108-help-though-may-be-coming-some-natures-weirdest-mammals-are-some-most) in the world because stupid humans mistakenly think that eating them provides health benefits.
 Please [learn more about them](http://video.nationalgeographic.com/video/short-film-showcase/the-tragic-tale-of-a-pangolin-the-worlds-most-trafficked-animal) and the [cruel way people treat them](https://en.wikipedia.org/wiki/Pangolin_trade#Black_market), and [help stop their hunting](http://savepangolins.org/help/) before they are driven to extinction.)